Each domain a page

 Caveats:

-• not all custom post types are guaranteed to work as landing page, e.g. WooCommerce products need additional work to be able to access the main cart
+• Not all custom post types are guaranteed to work as landing page, e.g. WooCommerce products need additional work to be able to access the main cart.

 NGINX